 \subsection{Related work}

 There is a rich body of literature regarding regret analysis for online learning of LQR problems, which are categorized as follows.

-\textbf{Certainty equivalence (CE)}: The certainty equivalence principle~\cite{landau1998adaptive} has been widely adopted for learning dynamical systems with unknown transitions, where the optimal policy is designed based on the assumption that the estimated system parameters are accurate representations of the true parameters.
-The performances CE-based methods have been extensively studied in various contexts, including online learning settings~\cite{simchowitz2020naive,dean2018regret,mania2019certainty,jedra2022minimal}, sample complexity~\cite{dean2020sample}, finite-time stabilization~\cite{faradonbeh2018finite}, and asymptotic regret bounds~\cite{faradonbeh2020adaptive}.
+\textbf{Certainty equivalence (CE)}: The certainty equivalence principle~\cite{landau1998adaptive} has been widely adopted for learning dynamical systems with unknown transitions, wherein the optimal policy is designed under the assumption that the estimated system parameters accurately represent the true parameters.
+The performance of CE-based methods has been extensively studied across various settings, including online learning~\cite{simchowitz2020naive, dean2018regret, mania2019certainty, jedra2022minimal}, sample complexity analysis~\cite{dean2020sample}, finite-time stabilization~\cite{faradonbeh2018finite}, and asymptotic regret bounds~\cite{faradonbeh2020adaptive}.

-\textbf{Optimism in the face of uncertainty (OFU)}: The authors in ~\cite{abbasi2011regret,ibrahimi2012efficient} propose an OFU-based learning algorithm that iteratively selects the best-performing control actions while constructing the confidence sets.
-It is shown that the $\tilde O(\sqrt{T})$ is regret bound yet computationally unfavorable due to the complex constraint.
-To circumvent there is an attempt to translate the original nonconvex optimization problem arising in the OFU approach into semidefinite programming~\cite{cohen2019learning,abeille2020efficient}, which obtains the same regret $\tilde O(\sqrt{T})$ with high probability.
-On the other hand, in~\cite{faradonbeh2020adaptive,faradonbeh2020input}, randomized actions are employed to avoid constructing confidence sets and address asymptotic regret bound $\tilde{O}(\sqrt{T})$.
-Recently, \cite{lale2022reinforcement} proposes an algorithm that quickly stabilizes the system and obtains $\tilde{O}(\sqrt{T})$ regret bound without using a stabilizing control gain matrix.
+\textbf{Optimism in the face of uncertainty (OFU)}: \cite{abbasi2011regret,ibrahimi2012efficient} proposed OFU-based learning algorithms that iteratively select high-performing control actions while constructing confidence sets.
+These methods achieve a frequentist regret bound of $\tilde O(\sqrt{T})$, but are often computationally impractical due to the complexity of the resulting constraints.
+To address this issue, subsequent works~\cite{cohen2019learning,abeille2020efficient} translated the nonconvex optimization problem inherent in OFU into a semidefinite programming (SDP) formulation, attaining the same $\tilde O(\sqrt{T})$ regret bound with high probability.
+Alternatively, \cite{faradonbeh2020adaptive,faradonbeh2020input} introduced randomized control actions to avoid constructing confidence sets, while still achieving an asymptotic regret bound of $\tilde{O}(\sqrt{T})$.
+More recently, \cite{lale2022reinforcement} proposed an algorithm that rapidly stabilizes the system and attains a $\tilde{O}(\sqrt{T})$ frequentist regret bound without requiring a stabilizing control gain matrix.